AnsBenO/story-corner/README.md

     -   **Inbox**: Users are notified about the state of the orders they submitted.
     -   **Cart Management**: Users can add books to their cart before authentication.
 Cart state is preserved across different parts of the application.
 -   **Order real time updates using websocket**:
-    -   **Inbox Notifications**: Using sockjs and stompjs libraries users are subscibed to a web socket that notifies the client to the order status after processing.
+    -   **Inbox Notifications**: Using sockjs and stompjs libraries users are subscribed to a web socket that notifies the client to the order status after processing.
 -   **JWT Refresh Token Mechanism**:
     -   Reading expiration dates from JWT access tokens and setting a timeout for refreshing the access token.
     -   Sending refresh token requests using HTTP-only cookie.